h4cc/AliceFixturesBundle/README.md

   h4cc_alice_fixtures:load:sets         Load fixture sets using alice and faker.
 ```

+By default, all fixture files or sets will share their references.
+This way a Bundle can reference the fixtures from another bundles.

 Example for loading single files using all available options:

 ```bash
 $ php app/console h4cc_alice_fixtures:load:files --manager=default --type=yaml --seed=42 --local=de_DE --no-persist --drop src/Acme/DemoBundle/Fixtures/Users.yml src/Acme/DemoBundle/Fixtures/Articles.yml
 ```

 Example command for loading the given FixtureSet:

 ```bash
 $ php app/console h4cc_alice_fixtures:load:sets src/Acme/DemoBundle/Fixtures/UsersAndArticlesSet.php
 ```

-When your FixtureSets are stored at the default path 'DataFixtures/Alice/' and are named like 'ExampleSet.php', they can be found automaticaly.
+When your FixtureSets are stored at the default path 'DataFixtures/Alice/' and are named ending in ...'Set.php', they can be found automaticaly.
 Like the fixtures in Doctrine Datafixtures do.
 To load the default fixture sets, simply execute this command:

 ```bash
 $ php app/console h4cc_alice_fixtures:load:sets
 ```

+The order in which the bundles are loaded is defined by the order in which they are defined in `AppKernel`.

-Preconfigured FixtureSet:
+Example for a Preconfigured FixtureSet:

 ```php
 <?php